 Fred Chmiel reunited with South Carolina head coach Dawn Staley in June 2015, marking their third partnership, including one season in which he coached Staley in the WNBA.
-In 10 seasons as an assistant coach at the college level, Chmiel has been part of seven conference regular-season titles, two conference tournament titles and nine NCAA Tournament appearances, including three Sweet 16 berths, and his teams have produced five WNBA draft picks.
+In 12 seasons as an assistant coach at the college level, Chmiel has been part of eight conference regular-season titles, four conference tournament titles, 11 NCAA Tournament appearances, including four Sweet 16 berths and the 2017 National Championship, and his teams have produced nine WNBA draft picks.

 "Coach Staley has always been family to me," Chmiel said.
 "This staff's work ethic and determination are something that I want to exemplify in my coaching career.
 I'm going to do whatever I can to help propel this program to a national championship.
 Coach Staley has done so much in seven season, from ground zero to a national powerhouse, that I want to add whatever I can from my experiences."

 Working most closely with the frontcourt in his three seasons with the Gamecocks, Chmiel’s efforts have helped the team to just the second 16-0 league record in SEC history (2016), the program’s fourth-straight SEC regular-season title and first NCAA National Championship (2017), and, in 2018, the fourth-consecutive SEC Tournament crown.